Natori Shunsen: Biography

 Natori's actor portraits were mainly in the ōkubi-e (large head) format which allowed him to focus on the expression and emotions of the character's face.

+Two of his portraits have drawn particular attention: his depiction of Kataoka Nizaemon XI as Kakogawa Honzō, disguised as a wandering komusō monk with a shakuhachi flute and a woven amigasa hat concealing his face, in a design praised as austere and evocative of Honzō's spirit of self-sacrifice; and his 1926 portrait of Ichikawa Ennosuke II as the thief Ikuda Kakudayū in Toyama seidan, a bold composition, said to have been modelled on a contemporary photograph of the actor, that shows clear Western influence in its shading and foreshortening, set against a black background that heightens the print's menace and contrasts with the sitter's brown-and-yellow checked kimono.

+In the late 1920s Natori also designed a small number of bijin-ga prints, for both Watanabe and the publisher Katō Jūji; these were generally received as flatter and less striking than his vibrant kabuki portraits, likely because they were not executed in the ōkubi-e format.

 He continued to work as an artist in the kabuki theater, but did not design any other actor prints until the early 1950s.
 From 1951 to 1954, he again collaborated with Watanabe on another series of 30 actor prints.
 Like the earlier series, these designs were beautifully printed and are very expressive, especially the ōkubi-e portrait.

 His 22-year-old daughter died of pneumonia in 1958.
 He and his wife committed suicide by poison at their daughter's grave two years later.

 His works are held in several museums worldwide, including the British Museum, the Portland Art Museum, the Museum of Fine Arts, Boston, the Museum of New Zealand, the Carnegie Museum of Art, the Indianapolis Museum of Art, the Minneapolis Institute of Art, the University of Michigan Museum of Art, the National Museum of Modern Art, Tokyo, the Harvard Art Museums, the Honolulu Museum of Art, the Los Angeles County Museum of Art, the Saint Louis Art Museum, the Toledo Museum of Art, the Art Gallery of New South Wales, the National Gallery of Australia, and the Brooklyn Museum.